Hyscient/ICY./README.md

-#React JS E-Commerce Web App
+# React JS E-Commerce Web App
-# Getting Started with Create React App
+Using yarn package manager to create react app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

-#Available Scripts

-In the project directory, you can run:

-# yarn start
-# Using React, Jsx, CSS and HTML
+# Using React JS, Jsx, CSS and HTML
 # Using fathym.com to deploy the website page